By Randolph Haluza-DeLay, PhD

 Demanding action on both climate change and poverty, the Canadian Council of Churches (CCC) has released On Promoting Climate Justice and Ending Poverty in Canada: Faith Communities in Canada Speak Out.
 Citizens for Public Justice helped to draft this inter-faith statement, which also adds a call for reconciliation with Indigenous peoples.

 The statement calls churches to stand up on several of Canada’s most pressing issues.
 Climate change is a global threat.
 We’ve not made much progress and the consequences could be severe.
 Ending extreme poverty is one of the new Sustainable Development Goals of the United Nations.
 We have made progress globally, but inequality is steeply rising in Canada.
 The end of the statement acknowledged the poor conditions for Indigenous peoples in Canada.
-It strongly supported implementation of the recommendations of the Truth and Reconciliation Commission – but much more needs to be done.
+It strongly supported the implementation of the recommendations of the Truth and Reconciliation Commission – but much more needs to be done.

 So what do these three issues have in common?